nf-core/website/markdown/projects/genome_after_party_summary.md

 - Update pipeline template
 - Update samplesheet validation steps

-For more details, visit the [pipeline website](https://pipelines.tol.sanger.ac.uk/ensemblrepeatdownload).
 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).

-# sanger-tol/ensemblgenedownload {#ensemblgenedownload}
+# Ensembl Gene Download {#ensemblgenedownload}

+**[sanger-tol/ensemblgenedownload](https://pipelines.tol.sanger.ac.uk/ensemblgenedownload)** downloads gene annotations from Ensembl into the Tree of Life directory structure.
 This pipeline is run for all **primary and alternative** ToL assemblies, as well as non-ToL (VGP, lepidoptera, and requests) assemblies.

 ### Current features:
 - Download from Ensembl gene annotation in GFF3 format.